thomaspanji/streaming-iss-kafka/README.md

 Example usage:

 1. `python3 main.py -o 2` or `python3 main.py --orbit 2` to fetch two orbits of data.
 It will run for 190 minutes.
-2. `python3 main.py -m 5` or `python3 main.py -minutes 5` to exactly stream the data for five minutes.
+2. `python3 main.py -m 5` or `python3 main.py --minutes 5` to exactly stream the data for five minutes.

 ## Steps to execute the program